gdt050579/AppCUI-rs/docs/chapter-4/menu/items.md

 # Menu Items

-Each menu is form out of menu items.
+Each menu is formed from menu items.
 AppCUI supports the following menu items:
-- [Command](command.md) : a command (clicking this item will send a command)
+- [Command](command.md): a command (clicking this item will send a command)
-- [CheckBox](checkbox.md) : a item that has two states (`checked` or `unchecked`).
-Clicking on this item will change the state (from `checked` to `unchecked` and vice-versa) and will send a command.
+- [CheckBox](checkbox.md): an item that has two states (`checked` or `unchecked`).
+Clicking this item changes the state (from `checked` to `unchecked` and vice versa) and sends a command.
-- [SingleChoice](single_choice.md) : a item that is part of a group of items from which only one can be selected at a moment of time.
-Clicking on this item will select it (an implicelely unselect any other selected SingleChoice item from the group) and send a command.
+- [SingleChoice](single_choice.md): an item that is part of a group from which only one can be selected at a time.
+Clicking this item selects it (implicitly unselecting any other selected `SingleChoice` item in the group) and sends a command.
-- [SubMenu](submenu.md) : a item that contains another menu.
-Clicking on this item will open the sub-menu.
+- [SubMenu](submenu.md): an item that contains another menu.
+Clicking this item opens the submenu.
-- [Separator](separator.md): a item that has no input and is represented by a horizontal line that separates groups or commands withing a menu.
+- [Separator](separator.md): an item that has no input and is represented by a horizontal line that separates groups or commands within a menu.

 ## Macro

-All menu items can be build via `menuitem!` macro.
-The following attributes are can be used:
+All menu items can be built via the `menuitem!` macro.
+The following attributes can be used:

 | Attribute  | Command   | CheckBox  | SingleChoice | Sub-Menu  | Separator |
 | ---------- | --------- | --------- | ------------ | --------- | --------- |